 How Does Peppermint Oil Work?

 While it is tempting to buy products with peppermint oil, using it in its whole state will yield more positive results.
-However, it should never be used in its undiluted form, which can cause skin irritations, especially those with sensitive skin.
+However, it should never be used in its undiluted form, which can cause skin irritations, especially to those with sensitive skin.
 It must first be diluted and should only be used if a qualified practitioner is present.18

 Peppermint oil is sensitive to light and heat damage, and should only be stored in a cool, dark place in tightly sealed bottles.
 It is also important to keep them away from other oils, supplements, and drugs, because they may affect their composition.19 For instance, peppermint oil can disrupt the rate at which your body processes the drug cyclosporine.
 This causes more of the medication to stay in your bloodstream.20